Hong Kong Food Guide

 Address: 64 Mody Rd, Tsim Sha Tsui

 Retaining the coveted Michelin star award for 11 consecutive years, Shang Palace serves Cantonese specialties like the Hong Kong-famous Wok-fried Cod Fillet with Red Bean Curd Sauce and Wagyu Beef Served in Tomato.
-Its vermillion-lacquered interiors will immediately make you feel like Han Dynasty royalty upon entering the place.
+Upon entering the place, its vermillion-lacquered interiors will immediately make you feel like Han Dynasty royalty.

 Also read: